Arnab-31/Raffle-Bliss/Readme.md

 ### Winner - (GET) /winner/:id

-Use - Get the winner of the event having the given id Protection - None
+Use - Get the winner of the event having the given id.
+Protection - None

 Success Response